Access4all/a11y-checklist/en/tags/color-contrast-analyzer/README.md

 ## Description

-Quasi-Standard-Tool für Kontrast-Prüfung.
-Win und Mac.

-<https://www.tpgi.com/color-contrast-checker/>🇩🇪 Currently only available in German.
+🇩🇪 Currently only available in German.